dart-lang/site-www/src/_guides/language/effective-dart/style.md

 80 characters.
 This makes it easier to search source files for a path.

-**Exception:** Multi-line strings can contain lines longer than 80 characters since newlines are significant inside the string and splitting the lines into shorter ones can alter the program.
+**Exception:** Multi-line strings can contain lines longer than 80 characters because newlines are significant inside the string and splitting the lines into shorter ones can alter the program.

 ### DO use curly braces for all flow control statements.